kelsjon3/StableQueue/docs/IMPROVEMENTS-2024-05-15.md

 - **Context Information**: Each log entry includes job ID, event type, and relevant data
 - **Truncated Data**: Large response data is truncated to avoid overwhelming logs

+## Task ID Handling Improvements

+The handling of Forge's task ID has been significantly improved:

+1. **Multiple Storage Locations**:
+   - In dedicated `forge_internal_task_id` column (when available)
+   - In `result_details` JSON field (as backup)
+   - In memory state during active monitoring sessions

+2. **Format Standardization**:
+   - Automatic detection of different task ID formats
+   - Standardization to expected format: `task(id)` without extra quotes
+   - Consistent access across system components

+3. **Request Format Fixes**:
+   - Changed from GET to POST requests based on HAR analysis
+   - Properly formatted the payload as `{"id_task":"task(id)","id_live_preview":-1}`
+   - Added proper Content-Type headers for JSON

 ## Results

 After these improvements:
 - Progress bar now shows smooth incremental updates from 0% to 100%
-- Preview images appear more consistently during generation
-- Gallery shows the correct number of unique images (reduced from 8 to 6 for 2 prompts)
+- Gallery shows the correct number of unique images
 - Database errors have been eliminated
-- The system is more resilient to connection issues with Forge
+- The system works with both new and existing database schemas
+- Communication with Forge is more reliable

+## Next Steps

+While significant progress has been made, there are still areas for future improvement:

+1. **Preview Images**: Further work needed to reliably extract and display preview images
+2. **UI Enhancements**: Additional UI improvements for job status display
+3. **Error Recovery**: More sophisticated error recovery mechanisms

 ## Implementation Notes